Live art and performance studies (LAPS), master

 We combine critical thinking with practice-led research and seek to find synergies between research and practice.
 Our lecturers, mentors, visiting artists and theorists provide diverse approaches to the field.
 Their specialisations include, for example, the following: visual culture, gender studies, performance philosophy, performative research, embodiment, community-based practice, anthropology, mediated performance, performative writing, or the political theory of performance and activism.
 These approaches provide the practical and theoretical tools you need to work in the field of performance studies and artistic research.

-We empower you to develop and produce new knowledge about performance and theory.
+We welcome artists from diverse cultural, social, economic, and educational backgrounds who wish to investigate and grow emergent narratives in the arts and foster an ethos of shared inquiry into the nature of contemporary performance.
 You may already have a foundation in live art or performance art, but are now interested in performance studies and want to develop your research skills alongside your artistic practice.
 Alternatively, you may have already carried out research in another field in the humanities, but want to focus more on, e.g., embodied practices or performative research.
 We encourage professionals from a wide range of fields to apply, including people from the non-academic or activist backgrounds.

 New curriculum to be launched